 Dizziness is a condition that occurs when you feel lightheaded, weak, or physically unsteady.
 Some people may feel as if the room is spinning around them.

 Vomiting occurs when your stomach contents travel upward from your stomach to your esophagus and out your mouth.
 Vomiting can be forceful and painful.
-Chronic vomiting can damage the teeth and the delicate lining of the esophagus and mouth, because vomit is highly acidic.
+Chronic vomiting can damage teeth and the delicate lining of the esophagus and mouth, because vomit is highly acidic.

-Causes of dizziness and vomiting include:
+A variety of causes can make you vomit or feel dizzy.
+Causes of dizziness and vomiting can include:

-- anxiety: Intense feelings of anxiety can lead to physical symptoms, such as dizziness and vomiting.
+- Anxiety: Intense feelings of anxiety can lead to physical symptoms, such as dizziness and vomiting.

 Other common causes include: